Turn your protein shake into a Super Shake

 Making your shake super

-In the end, we selected some of the fruits, vegetables and proteins that seem to work best for our clients.
-However, our list isn’t exhaustive.
-Feel free to branch out.
-But for optimal mixing, flavor and consistency, follow the steps in order.
-In other words, add your ingredients in the order listed.
+We selected some of the fruits, vegetables, proteins, and healthy fats that seem to work best for our clients.
 Just go through each step and select an item (or two) from each column.
 Mix and match as you like.
 You’ll end up finding combinations you prefer the most.

 Pick a veggie

-• Dark leafy greens: Kale / Swiss chard / spinach (stems optional)
+• Dark leafy greens: Spinach / Swiss chard / kale

 • Pumpkin / sweet potato